 Title 2021 to 2022 2022 to 2023 The percentage of stakeholders who agree that Denbighshire is a county where the Welsh language is a living, thriving language - Benchmarked Locally No data.
 New to 2022 to 2023 54.74% Acceptable The percentage of stakeholders who agree that the rich cultural heritage and natural assets of Denbighshire are being used to their full potential - Benchmarked Locally No data.
-New to 2022 to 2023 44.01% Priority to Improve The number of people who can speak Welsh (aged 3 or older) - Benchmarked Nationally 92,300 Acceptable Better Data pending The percentage of year 1 pupils receiving Welsh medium education - Count Only 27% 27.4% Thresholds pending New measures associated with delivery of the Welsh Language Strategy and Welsh Language Policy (placeholder) No data.
-New to 2023 to 2024 No data.
-New to 2023 to 2024 Heritage income generated over the year (£) - Benchmarked Locally No data.
+New to 2022 to 2023 44.01% Priority to Improve The number of people who can speak Welsh (aged 3 or older) - Benchmarked Nationally 35,900 Acceptable Better Data pending The percentage of year 1 pupils receiving Welsh medium education - Count Only 27% 27.4% Thresholds pending Welsh Language Strategy and Welsh Language Policy (placeholder) measures to be determined No data No data Heritage income generated over the year (£) - Benchmarked Locally No data.
 New to 2023 to 2024 No data.
 New to 2023 to 2024 STEAM - The number of tourists visiting Denbighshire - Benchmarked Locally 4,350,000 Acceptable Better Data pending.
 Available in summer

 Title Quarter 4 2021 to 2022 Quarter 1 2022 to 2023 Quarter 2 2022 to 2023 Quarter 3 2022 to 2023 Quarter 4 2022 to 2023 The percentage of staff that have completed Welsh Language Awareness e-learning - Benchmarked Locally No data.
-New to quarter 4 2022 to 2023 73% Priority to Improve Measure: The number of Denbighshire Artisans supported (DLL Contract KPI) - Benchmarked Locally 54 (Annual figure) Excellent No data No data No data 55 (Annual figure) Excellent Better
+New to quarter 4 2022 to 2023 73% Priority to Improve Measure: The number of Denbighshire Artisans supported (DLL Contract KPI) - Benchmarked Locally 54 (annual figure) Excellent No data No data No data 55 (annual figure) Excellent Better

 This theme contains 20 projects and activities.
 11 have not yet started and these are at various stages (from project brief to business case); five are 'On Target' and three are 'Experiencing Obstacles'.
 The Denbighshire and Flintshire Joint Archive Project is 'At Risk'.
 The status is 'At Risk' on the basis that funding has yet to be secured and therefore the funds are not in place to proceed as planned with the accommodation solution and the activity plan.
-Subject to the necessary approval from Cabinet, who now also wish to review alternative options in Denbighshire, a funding application to the NLHF (Welsh capital grant funding) will be submitted in either August or November 2023, and the outcome should be known some four months later.
+Subject to the necessary approval from Cabinet, who now also wish to review alternative options in Denbighshire, a funding application to the National Lottery Heritage Fund (Welsh capital grant funding) will be submitted in either August or November 2023, and the outcome should be known some four months later.
 In the meanwhile, both archive services will continue to work collaboratively and develop the service under the North East Wales Archive brand.

-Our pledge to 'Develop a cultural and heritage strategy and a programme of events' has not yet started and there is no clear, agreed way forward for delivering the pledge at this time.
+Our pledge to 'Develop a cultural and heritage strategy and a programme of events' has not yet started and there is no agreed way forward for delivering the pledge at this time.